rb-sl/GePPETTO-CUT-3D/README.md

-# GePPETTO-CUT
+# GePPETTO-CUT-3D

-This fork is the adaptation of the Contrastive Unpaired Translation to the GePPETTO-DET generative framework.
+This fork is the adaptation of [GePPETTO-CUT](https://github.com/rb-sl/GePPETTO-CUT) to perform Texture Synthesis on 3D volumes.
 We add:
 - Custom data management for our application
 - A custom loss for texture conditioning
 - A connector for integrated usage of CUT into GePPETTO-DET
+- Custom networks to work over 3D volumes

+**Warning**: this is only a minimum working setup for [GePPETTO-DET]( \href{https://github.com/rb-sl/GePPETTO-DET}{https://github.com/rb-sl/GePPETTO-DET).

 ---
 ---